igvteam/igv-reports/README.md

 ####Examples

-Example 1:  Fill in path to fasta for human assembly hg38
+Example 1:  Note: to run first replace <PATH to hg38.fa> with the path to a fasta for human assembly hg38

 ```bash